Independence and strong independence complexes of finite groups

-In the following we collect many observations.
-For instance, \cref{ex:42} shows that, in \cref{prop:lattices}\ref{it:lat1} the assumption that the isomorphism of lattices preserves indices is really necessary.
-It also provides an example of two groups of the same orders whose lattices of subgroups are isomorphic, but not via an index preserving map.
+The next example shows that, in \cref{prop:lattices}, the assumption that the isomorphism of lattices preserves indices is really necessary.
+It exhibits two groups of the same orders whose lattices of subgroups are isomorphic, but not via an index preserving map.

 \begin{example} Let $H$ be a cyclic group of order $6$ and define $N=\mathbb{F}_{7}$ to be the (underlying group of the) field of $7$ elements.
 Note that $\Aut(N)\cong\F_7^{\times}$ and let $\varphi_1:H\rightarrow\Aut(N)$ and $\varphi_2:H\rightarrow\Aut(N)$ be homomorphisms such that $|\varphi_1(H)|=2$ and $|\varphi_2(H)|=3$.
 Then the groups $G_1=N\rtimes_{\varphi_1}H$ and $G_2=N\rtimes_{\varphi_2}H$ are non-isomorphic groups of order $42$, with $G_1\cong\texttt{SmallGroup}(42,4)$ and $G_2\cong\texttt{SmallGroup}(42,2)$.
 The subgroup lattices of $G_1$ and $G_2$ are isomorphic.
 However, the first group has seven subgroups of order $2$ and one of order $3$, while in the second the situation is reversed.
 In particular, the isomorphism between the lattices is not index-preserving.
 Moreover, since the power graphs of the groups are distinct, \cref{prop:iso-orders}\ref{it:ord1} yields that the indipendence complexes of $G_1$ and $G_2$ are non-isomorphic. \end{example}